patzsantos/e-portfolio-uoeo/README.md

 [Reflective piece](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%2012/Unit%2012-%20Reflective%20Piece.pdf)<br>
 [Skills matrix](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%2012/OOP%20Unit%2012%20Professional%20Skills%20Matrix%20.pdf)<br>
 [Action plan](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%2012/OOP%20Unit%2012-%20Action%20Plan.pdf)<br>

+## Reflection

+I attended the last seminar this week wherein various design patterns in coding were tackled.
+Besides this, I finished my last requirements for the OOP module.
+I finally got to build my e-Portfolio website.
+It is simple, but I tried my best to relay my learning for each module clearly.
+Besides the website, since it is a requirement too, I built a separate Github branch for OOP.
+It has the same contents as my website.
+I personally enjoyed building the website more since I like working on the design side of things.
+I wrote a reflective piece that gives an overview of my learning and realisations during the OOP module.
+My action plan presents how I achieved my learning goals, and the skills matrix shows how I assessed my overall performance this module.

 # Credits
 _Unit names, formative activities, e-portfolio activities, seminar activities, and Codio activities are all provided for by [The University of Essex Online](https://online.essex.ac.uk/) during the Object Oriented Programming November 2023 Module._